JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/create_env.rst

 **2. Cromwell's stdout**

-When you ran :bash:`align_with_docker.wdl` with cromwell above, observe these lines in the output.
+When you ran :bash:`align_with_shifter.wdl` with cromwell above, observe these lines in the output.

 1. the bash bbmap.sh and samtools commands that were run
 2. paths to the output files from the workflow